Sacred Heart's Creation Care Team

 Please join in this commitment to living Laudato Si'.
 We welcome anyone interested in incorporating Creation Care into their own lives and helping the parish and community grow in this commitment.
 We are currently meeting on the 1st Wednesdays via zoom.

-We are currently working on two projects:
+We are currently working on three projects:

 - Gardens in the parking lot- over time we will be creating gardens throughout the grassy areas of the parking lot to help with the erosion and runoff.
 The gardens will be native plants and pollinators.
 Once the first garden is complete, we will ask groups of volunteers to create other gardens.
 If you are interested contact us.